 Paul Helm, Chief Government Accountant

-The Financial Statements of the Government of New Zealand for the five months ended 30 November 2016 were released by the Treasury today.
-The statements are compared against forecasts based on the 2016 Half Year Economic and Fiscal Update (HYEFU) published on 8 December 2016.
+The Financial Statements of the Government of New Zealand for the five months ended 30 November 2017 were released by the Treasury today.
+The statements are the first financial results to be compared against forecasts based on the 2017 Half Year Economic and Fiscal Update (HYEFU 17) published on 14 December 2017.

 |$ million||Year to date||Full Year|